donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 ##### 7.4.1.
 General

 Researchers that plan to submit a manuscript for publication must inform the research administrator.
 The research administrator will initate the DSC and add the senior author (if he/she is a DCX employee) or the first author as collection manager.
-Granting all other authors access and managing the content of the collection is to be done by the collection manager.

 A DSC must be initiated before the proofs of the accepted journal article are sent back to the journal's editorial office.